-Fieldwork accounts for 20% of the total grade in OTA l01L.
-Fieldwork assignments are graded on completion of observational hours and completion of the written assignment.
+Observation assignment accounts for 20% of the total grade in OTA l01L.
+The assignments are graded on completion of observational hours and completion of the written assignment.
 If the student does not pass this assignment on the first attempt, it must be repeated.
-If time allows, the fieldwork can be repeated during the semester.
-If there is not adequate time during the semester, the student can have a grade of incomplete for the class and repeat the fieldwork prior to the first day of the next semester.
-If the student does not pass the fieldwork on the second attempt, s/he will receive a failing grade.
+If time allows, the observation can be repeated during the semester.
+If the student does not pass the observation on the second attempt, they will receive a failing grade.

-Criteria for fieldwork site selection:
+Criteria for observation site selection:

-- 1. Age appropriate clientele suitable for student observation. - 2.
-Adequate variety of activities taken place in the fieldwork site. - 3.
+- 1. Age-appropriate clientele suitable for student observation. - 2.
+Adequate variety of activities taken place at the site. - 3.
 Exposure to cultural diversity.